Felix-Kariuki/CMM-Playground/README.md

 This is an Xcode project that builds into an iOS application.
 It depends on and uses the `shared` module as a CocoaPods dependency.

+### 4.desktopApp

+This is a Kotlin module that builds into a desktop application.
+It uses Gradle as the build system.
+The `desktopApp` module depends on and uses the `shared` module as a regular library.

   ## License and Copyright ©️